 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Teveten® 300 mg and 600 mg film-coated tablets; BGP Products Limited, The electronic Medicines Compendium.
-Dated July 2015.
+Manufacturer's PIL, Teveten® 300 mg and 600 mg film-coated tablets; Mylan Products Ltd, The electronic Medicines Compendium.
+Dated February 2018.

 British National Formulary, 78th Edition (Sep 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.